tim37021/GoodBird/README.md

 ### A Note for Porting to Different Rendering APIs
 I provide SFML render interface here.
 But you can use your own.

+### A Note for Adding New Entity
+You can inherit from Entity, or PhysicsEntity if you need Box2D's help.
+There are something you need to take care

+1. It's necessary to implement draw() function. please take Bird.cpp as reference
+2. If you need to update your entity(inherited from PhysicsEntity) every frame. please implement update() function.
+And don't forget to call base class's update

+        void update(double globalTime)
+        {
+        	PhysicsEntity::update(globalTime);
+        	// do your things
+        }

+3. startContact and endContact is called when collision happens.
+It's useful if you need to do something when the event take place. you can implement it